Swapping jobs: An occupational odyssey

 |0

-This work, Swapping jobs: An occupational odyssey [Image 4 of 4], by SrA Thomas Karol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Swapping jobs: An occupational odyssey, by SrA Thomas Karol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT